publicarray/solar-sim/README.md

 # SolarSim
-WIP Rework of the solar animation in three.js
+Rework of the solar animation in three.js

 ## Install